KesseNones/KnockOffBreakout/README.txt

 EXTERNAL RESOURCES USED
-	ballHitSound.wav came from Xtreme Pong but I made the sound affect for it so it's still by me and owned by me.
+	ballHitSound.wav came from Xtreme Pong but I made the sound affect for it so it's still owned by me.

 	explosionSoundCustom.wav was made for Xtreme Pong originally but was made by me so it's fine.

-	All custom images and text were made in open source image editor Gimp.
+	All custom images and text were made by me in the open source image editor Gimp.

-	All custom sounds were made in open source program Audacity.
+	All custom sounds were made by me in the open source audio editing program Audacity.

 	No new external assets were added beyond the ones mentioned.
 	Certainly nothing requiring attribution.